 Lowering GHG Emissions

 Recognized for its low emissions and environmental impact by Canada’s Alternative Fuels Act, propane is one of the cleanest and most versatile fuels in existence.

 Studies have found that propane can emit up to 26% fewer GHGs than gasoline in vehicles, 38% fewer GHGs than fuel oil in furnaces and half the carbon dioxide (CO2) emissions of a charcoal barbecue.

 Propane’s end-use GHG emissions are significantly lower than gasoline, diesel, coal and heating oil.
 When upstream (lifecycle) emissions are taken into account, the case for propane becomes even stronger.

 Reducing Air Pollutants

 Air pollutants negatively affect people and ecosystems worldwide.
-Criteria air contaminants and air toxics contribute to air pollution problems such as ground-level ozone, haze and acid rain; and health problems such as allergies, asthma, skin and respiratory tract irritation, and cancer.
+Criteria air contaminants and air toxins contribute to air pollution problems such as ground-level ozone, haze and acid rain; and health problems such as allergies, asthma, skin and respiratory tract irritation, and cancer.

 Propane emits 60% less carbon monoxide (CO) than gasoline, 98% less particulate matter than diesel and contains virtually no sulphur – a contributor to acid rain.
 It emits practically no soot, and low hydrogen and oxides of nitrogen, which are the basic precursors of ground-level ozone, or smog.
-Burning propane also produces lower levels of air toxics, such as benzene and acetaldehyde, than either gasoline or diesel.
+Burning propane also produces lower levels of air toxins, such as benzene and acetaldehyde, than either gasoline or diesel.